osbuild/pr-best-practices/README.md

 - **Check PR Description Is Not Empty**: Ensures that the pull request description is not empty.
 - **Add 'best-practice' Label to PR**: Automatically adds the 'best-practice' label to the pull request on GitHub.
 - **Creates a new Jira Ticket**: If the command `/jira-epic YOURJIRAKEY-1234` is detected in the **description** or a **comment** a Jira **Task** is created under the given Jira **Epic** "YOURJIRAKEY-1234"
+ - **Auto-create Jira Task for Issues**: When a new GitHub Issue is opened, a Jira Task is created automatically (defaults under epic `HMS-5279`).
+The created Jira key is appended to the GitHub Issue title and body.

 ## Integration in your GitHub project